 Digg Killed Project Swole

-June 9th, 2008 Posted in Business 4 Comments »
+Posted June 9, 2008 in Business 4 Comments »

 First I had to move from Host Gator to The Prime Host, and now I’ve had to move from The Prime Host to one of my friend’s VPS systems hosted at HostForWeb.com.
 Now I’m looking into getting a dedicated server over at eSecureData.com and loading up the software manually.
+Whatever it takes to keep the Digg gators at bay I guess.

 Unfortunately Project Swole does not make any money, so I might institute a PayPal donations button here shortly, although I don’t expect anyone to actually use it.
 I don’t want to add any additional advertising to the site though, so I’m going to have to figure out a way to support this.
 Not quite sure what I’m going to do yet.
-Help support migration of Project Swole to a dedicated server.

-So anyway, if you plan on sticking with Project Swole through all of this mayhem then I thank you immensely.
+So anyway, if you plan on sticking with Project Swole through all of this Digg mayhem then I thank you immensely.
 Although I am extremely busy with my personal life right now, I am definitely going to try to keep posting regularly.
-The information should still be worthwhile, as I plan to tackle more specific and hardcore topics than stuff like “10 Ways to Diet Better”.
+The information should still be worthwhile, as I plan to tackle more specific and hardcore topics than stuff like “10 Ways to Diet Better“.
 If you stick around long enough, you are in for a treat.

 That’s it for now, I’ve gotta get back to work.